ttu/ttu.github.io/_posts/2022-7-14-python-class-instance-variables.md

 # Note:
-# captain is actually class variable
+# captain is actually a class variable
-# damage is instance variable
+# damage is an instance variable
 enterprise_d = Starship(3000)
 enterprise_d.hit()